davidmreed/ktema-org-zola/content/articles/you-are-not-really-talking-about-return-to-the-office.md

 I won't bother responding to the headline claim from Sam Altman.
 It's mostly a factual question: does working remotely affect productivity, or does it not?
 I'm not a social scientist and can only answer from my own experience that _for me_ it does.
 Altman doesn't cite data at all, which isn't surprising since (at least based on the studies I've read) it doesn't support him very well.

-I'm actually more interested in looking at the other claims in the piece.
+I'm actually more interested in looking at the other claims aggregated in the piece.
 They represent a buffet of various qualitative arguments that are advanced in favor of return-to-office programs, and against the general idea of working remotely.
 And they're more or less representative of the kind of maxims that are often quoted in the press from business leaders.

 Each of these arguments, though, can be turned on its head, and each reveals when so inverted that the argument actually has very little to do with working remotely or in the office.
 Instead, they highlight critical weaknesses in business process that can manifest in either working style, but which are often hidden from view in an in-office context.